VacantCrypt/Timers/README.md

   Timers are set for 7 minutes
   Timers self delete at 0

+Added new features in V2 also adding an EXE file for those who do not want to use it as a PY file

 Open source feel free to do what you want to change it

 Currently opens timers window that will stay on top of any screen and a blank cmd window.
 Right click open with python